nguyensjsu/fa22-202-gang-of-four/README.md

 The feature was decided to make the gameplay more challenging.
 A player can now switch between easy and hard modes.
 The easy mode continues to have the regular gameplay, but the hard mode leads to the player shots being invisible.
 The player now has to estimate the position of alien and play accordingly.
 To switch between the modes a Button has been added which toggles between easy and hard mode based on the current mode of play.
 When you press the button the state pattern is invoked which changes the state of the game from easy to hard; and the other way around.

 ### **Player shot levelup**
+The player shot levelup is implemented by using a decorator pattern.
+The IShot interface class provides the template for the Shot classes to implement and decorate.
+The Shot.java class is the base shot.
+The ShotDecorator.java class implements the IShot interface and does that by passing commands to the Shot.java base.
+The concrete decorator class, DoubleShot.java, then changes whichever methods it wishes to change and implements additional behavior as well.
+In Board.java class a flag is set for the shot type.
+Based on that flag, the IShot variable will either represent an object of DoubleShot.java or the base Shot.java class.

 ### **Cheat codes**